Web accessibility: Definition, issues and explanations

 - Increased technical complexity for certain interactive or multimedia elements.

-- Compliance checks can be lengthy and complex.
+- Compliance checks can be long and complex.

 Concrete examples and use cases of Web Accessibility

-An e-commerce site that provides alternative descriptions for all images so that visually impaired users can understand the products via a screen reader.
+An e-commerce site that offers alternative descriptions for all images so that visually impaired users can understand products via a screen reader.

 A mobile app with fully keyboard-accessible navigation and buttons large enough for people with motor difficulties.

-An information website that uses subtitled videos and text transcripts for audio content, making it easier for deaf or hard-of-hearing people to access.
+An information site that uses subtitled videos and text transcriptions for audio content, facilitating access for deaf or hard-of-hearing people.

 The best resources and tools for Web Accessibility

-The main standards are the WCAG (Web Content Accessibility Guidelines), developed by the W3C, which define criteria for making web content accessible to all.
+The main standards are the WCAG (Web Content Accessibility Guidelines), drawn up by the W3C, which define criteria for making web content accessible to all.

-According to current legislation, particularly in the European Union, certain public and private websites must comply with accessibility rules.
-This depends on the type of website and the country.
+According to current legislation, particularly in the European Union, certain public and private sites must comply with accessibility rules.
+This depends on the type of site and the country.

-Automated tools such as WAVE or browser extensions can be used, as well as testing with users with disabilities, to verify compliance with standards.
+Automated tools such as WAVE or browser extensions can be used, as well as tests with disabled users to verify compliance with standards.

 Do you have an entrepreneurial project?